flashcordon/big-history/Histoire-système-solaire.md

 ## Terraformer Mars

-- in late 1971.
-It was in that year that Sagan published a short research paper in the then relatively new planetary astronomy journal Icarus.
-Entitled The Long Winter Model of Martian Biology
+- En 1971, l'astronome américain Carl Sagan publie dans le journal Icarus un court article intitulé *The Long Winter Model of Martian Biology*.
+Il s'agit du premier article scientifique de l'histoire à avancer l'idée de terraformation de Mars.
 - liquid water cannot exist for long periods of time on the surface of Mars at the present time.
 The surface pressure is too low and the surface temperature is not high enough for the liquid phase to